Salacho96/Flask_Event_Manager/README.md

 The API is documented in POSTMAN and in the swagger.yaml

 # USAGE
 Please FORK the postman Collection from the todor Workspace into your personal Workspace, in that way if any change is made that will not affect others.

+# BACKUP USAGE
+Please FORK the postman Collection from the todor Workspace into your personal Workspace, in that way if any change is made that will not affect others.